Excoriate/terraform-registry-aws-events/modules/eventbridge/eventbridge-target/README.md

 <!-- BEGIN_TF_DOCS -->
-# ☁️ Event bridge rule
+# ☁️ Event bridge target
 ## Description

 This module creates an event bridge rule, with the following capabilities: